ann-qb/dashboard/README.md

 ## Technology used
   * React

-## Description
+## About the app
-A React dashboard application.
+A React dashboard application that is capable of handling roles.

 ## Dummy site
 > Not implemented yet.